tom-seddon/beeb_test_os/README.md

 there's an error, but you'll need to run additional tests to check for further problems and to narrow it down to the probably failing ICs.

-So next thing to do is a memory test with options - please refer to the instructions below for the details.
-Select `Y` for the memory refresh mode, `L` for the memory region, and use `00` for the ignore mask.
+So next thing to do is a memory test with options - press BREAK to get back to the initial state, then do `SHIFT`+`M`, then follow [the memory test with options instructions below](#main-memory-test-with-options), selecting `Y` for the memory refresh mode, `L` for the memory region, and `00` for the ignore mask.
 If you get an error from this, repeat the process, but this time, for the ignore mask, use the 2-digit value displayed on the failure screen.
 Keep going until you get a successful run, or until the ignore mask would be `FF`.
 Note the final ignore mask either way and read it off from the [B table for the L region](./docs/table.b.L.md) to figure out the likely problem ICs.

 That will test half of the RAM ICs.
 For the other half, repeat the process as above, this time selecting `H` as the memory region.
 Use